-TPOTY is one of the most stringently judged awards, with judging taking place over three rounds and all judging completed blind - the judges do not know the identity or nationality of any entrants.
+TPOTY is one of the world's most stringently judged photography awards.
+Judging takes place over three rounds and all judging is completed blind - the judges do not know the identity or nationality of any entrants.

-The selected judging panel is representative of a broad spectrum of photography and of image usage.
-It is international and made up of respected photographers, picture editors, editors/publishers, art buyers, curators and other users of the photographic image.
+The selected judging panel is international and made up of respected photographers, picture editors, editors/publishers, art buyers, curators and other users of the photographic image.
 Each year there is also a lay judge to represent the views of the wider public who enjoy photography.
 Sponsors are not included on the judging panel.
-None of the judges have a vested interest beyond using their considerable knowledge and experience of photography to choose the winning images on merit.
+None of the judges have a vested interest in the results beyond using their considerable knowledge and experience of photography to choose the winning images on merit.
 There are usually between 12 and 17 judges on the TPOTY judging panel.